brandtkeller/personal-blog/content/posts/wellbeing/continuous-improvement.md

 ![](/images/jigsaw-watch.jpeg)

 New Year - same me.
-Everyone has a different opinion on Resolutions and aiming to be a better person/spouse/parent/etc. It's admiral to have that mindset.
+Everyone has a different opinion on Resolutions and aiming to be a better person/spouse/parent/etc. It's admirable to have that mindset.

-I'm far from alone in taking the stance that I am no a resolutions-person.
+I'm far from alone in taking the stance that I am not a resolutions-person.
 I both don't wait until the new years to start thinking about resolutions and I don't wait until the new years to start doing them.
 I do it all the time - continuously.

 That %1 better each day holds no bounds on what we can achieve if we continue to compound it.